-If you’ve really mastered the fundamentals which really doesn’t take that long, learning how to find the key isn’t as hard as you might think.
+If you’ve mastered the fundamentals which doesn’t take that long, learning how to find the key isn’t as hard as you might think.
 Also, there are a few different ways to go about it.
-Let’s look at the most popular way first and then some other ways too.

 To find a song’s key, look at the first and last note of the piece, however, not every song begins on the tonic.
 This method also presupposes that you have access to its sheet music.
 The next best way is to find the primary note by ear and then compare it to the corresponding diatonic scale.